-Eazy vs Google Slides: AI-Designed Presentations vs the Free Default in 2026
+Eazy vs Google Slides: A Content-First Editor vs the Free Default in 2026

 Google Slides is free, familiar, and now has Gemini AI.
-Eazy generates designer-grade presentations with on-canvas editing.
+Eazy is content-first — you write in a real document, bring a PDF or link, then design a deck and refine by talking to it.
 Here's when each tool makes sense.

 ET